 Your subscription buttons must be visible so that it doesn’t take forever for those who want to subscribe to find them.
 Don’t make them jump through hoops to locate the subscription button, instead make it stand out.
 Make sure people can see it in the header and footer of your blog so that your visitors can always be aware of them.

 That is especially important if you create a subscription CTA that pops up when your visitors come to your blog.
 Many people don’t like popups and could close it immediately.
 By adding more subscription options, visitors will still be able to see them.

 Ask only for the subscription information you need

 This one is important.
-Long forms may only annoy your potential subscribers and make them change their mind.
+Long forms may only annoy your potential subscribers and make them change their minds.
 All you need is their email and maybe the name, right?
 Thus, you should ask only for their email address.

 If you make the subscription process easier for them you will have a higher chance of actually growing your subscriber base.